julianfabinc/Raeumi/README.md

 ## 3 Avoid collisions with obstacles
 Now, the robot can drive straight forward or in curves and even turn while staying in the same position.
 However, it does not know yet when to do what.
-Our goal is that the robot usually drives straight ahead; if it comes across obstacles, it should stop and turn in another direction.
-In order to achieve that, we need an ultrasound sensor.
+Our goal was that the robot usually drives straight ahead; if it comes across obstacles, it should stop and turn in another direction.
+In order to achieve that we required an ultrasound sensor.
 It would be best if you had the following bricks:

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/60d8a8e6-0501-45d7-852f-f1fc43565d9b" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/bd8cd66d-e2d4-48f7-8513-11cdbf8bbc60" height=200 />

-The challenge here is to detect the obstacles to prevent collision.
-Moreover, the goal is not to stop if it comes across one of the objects but to collect.
-Therefore, the sensor is placed in sufficient height.
-Additionally, the sensor should not interfere with the collection arm, so it is not placed at the center but more on the robot's left side.
+The challenge here was to detect the obstacles to prevent collision.
+Moreover, the goal was not to stop if it comes across one of the objects but to collect it.
+Therefore, the sensor was placed in sufficient height.
+Additionally, the sensor should not interfere with the collection arm, hence it was not placed at the center but more on the robot's left side.
 Now, we only have to implement when to stop and what to do if we encounter an obstacle.

 ### 3.1 Code description for collision avoidance